We have many options to create artwork with the Chinese characters / Asian symbols / Japanese Kanji for Wealth on a wall scroll or portrait.

 Note: If you order this from the Japanese master calligrapher, the second character may look more like the Kanji shown to the right.
 If you want a different form, please note that in the special instructions for your order.

-This four-character proverb is used in Chinese to mean "realize your ambitions" or "exhibit your ambition and success".
+大展宏圖 is a four-character proverb used in Chinese to mean “realize your ambitions” or “exhibit your ambition and success.”

 It's used to talk about someone with great career ambitions.
 Almost literally, it expresses the idea of someone unfolding a great career like a map or a set of blueprint plans.